AmingAndrei/violence.website/content/species/devils/steel_sharks.md

 Steel Sharks exhibit a form mimetic of diesel and steam-powered machinery, including components analogous to engines, pistons, and metal plating.
 Their tissue is composed of super-cellular structures, capable of coating themselves in alloy-like substances.
 This material is biologically alive, despite its metallic appearance, and exhibits properties comparable to self-sharpening metals such as depleted uranium.

 These entities possess a regenerative mechanism activated by engine activity.
 Approximately 20% of their biomass can be restored with each rev of their internal engine, a process accompanied by intense heat emission.
-Their engines are capable of metabolizing standard fuels (e.g., gasoline, oil), but are optimized for blood as a high-efficiency energy source.
+Their engines are capable of metabolising standard fuels (e.g., gasoline, oil), but are optimised for blood as a high-efficiency energy source.

 Sensory Capabilities